sitespeedio/sitespeed.io/docs/_includes/index/box5.md

 ## We believe in privacy
 * * *
-We take your privacy really serious: Our [documentation site](https://www.sitespeed.io/), our [dashboard](https://dashboard.sitespeed.io) and our [compare tool](https://dashboard.sitespeed.io) do not use any tracking software at all (no Google Analytics or any other tracking software).
-None of the sitespeed.io tools call home.
+At sitespeed.io, we understand the importance of privacy and take it extremely seriously.
+That's why our [documentation site](https://www.sitespeed.io/), [dashboard](https://dashboard.sitespeed.io), and [compare tool](https://dashboard.sitespeed.io) are completely free of any tracking software, including Google Analytics or any other similar programs.
+None of our tools will send any data back to us, giving you complete control over your information.

-But beware: Chrome and Firefox can call home (we know for fact that they both do).
-We would love PRs and tips how to make sure browsers don't call home when you run your tests.
+But we also know that your browser can be a weak point.
+Chrome and Firefox have been known to send data back to their servers.
+We're always working to find ways to prevent this, and we welcome any contributions or suggestions from our users to improve your privacy when using our tools.

-[Read more]({{site.baseurl}}/important/) about how we do things.
+We take pride in our commitment to protecting your privacy and ensuring that you have complete control over your data.
+To learn more about our privacy practices, please [read more]({{site.baseurl}}/important/).